SPAY AND NEUTER

 Administer medication correctly Follow the instructions on the label when giving prescribed medication.

 Feed your pet normally Feed your cat or dog regular portions.
 After all, an empty stomach is the last thing they need.

 Prepare their environment Avoid infection by making sure your pet’s sleeping area is dry and clean.
 Limit activity: For the first two weeks, try to prevent your pet from running or jumping too much.
 This will protect the incision and will prevent any infection or pain from developing.

 Keep them dry Avoid bathing your pet for the first two weeks.
 This will reduce the chance of infection.
 Allow the incision to heal: If necessary, we can provide a cone-shaped collar that will stop your animal from licking or scratching the incision.

 You should also monitor your pet’s behaviour during the first 48 hours following the operation.
 If you notice discharge, bleeding or an unpleasant odour coming from the incision, contacts us immediately.

-At Brimley-Lawrence Animal Clinic, we make it our priority to offer you quality service that is easily accessible.
-That’s why we welcome cats and dogs from Markham, Scarborough and beyond to our spay/neuter clinic.
+At Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital, we make it our priority to offer you quality service that is easily accessible.
+That’s why we welcome cats and dogs from Markham, Scarborough and beyond to our spay/neuter clinics.

-If you’re coming from Toronto or the surrounding areas to visit our clinic, we can schedule you an appointment that is convenient for you.
+If you’re coming from Toronto or the surrounding areas to visit our clinics, we can schedule you an appointment that is convenient for you.
 Give us a call now!